jlbradley1844/jlbradley1844.github.io/_drafts/to-that-guy-who-wrote-that-screed.md

 so many of men you find attractive and available are jerks, in spite of the fact that most men are not jerks.

-## 2. For men: your mid-twenties are going to be your
-  WORST years dating.
+## 2. For men: your mid-twenties are going to be your WORST years dating.
 Steel yourself.

-The following explains why so many guys - the majority in fact - feel if they aren't tall, good-looking or ridiculously successful, the odds are somehow stacked against them, as they spend too much time in too many brewpubs populated by too many dateless women and too many sausagefest music festivals and mixers.
+The following explains why so many guys - the majority in fact - feel if they aren't tall, good-looking or ridiculously successful, the odds are somehow stacked against them, as they spend too much time in too many brewpubs populated by too many dateless men and too many sausagefest music festivals and mixers.

 A lot of guys leave college and take their baby-face with them to